magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-override.md

 To add an overriding base layout file (to override a base layout provided by the module):

-2. Put the layout file in the follwoing location:
+2. Put the layout file in the following location:

 <pre>
 __app/design/frontend/&lt;Vendor&gt;/&lt;theme&gt;